PsyProtocol/psy-sdk/psy_compiler/docs/src/before_we_begin.md

 # Before We Begin

-[QED Smart Contract Language] requires a development environment to write and run programs.
+[Psy Smart Contract Language] requires a development environment to write and run programs.
 This chapter covers the prerequisites: setting up your IDE, installing the compiler, and understanding the basic tools.

 If you already have the compiler installed (via `git` or another method), you can skip to the next chapter.